pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 reference another virtual, both allocations can be removed.

 What are the cases were we *can't* remove an allocation?
-To remove the assumption of the first version of the optimizer that every allocation can be removed, we will use a simple heuristic.
-The heuristic is as
+The first version of the optimizer simply assumed that every allocation can be removed.
+This can't work.
+We will replace this assumption with the following simple heuristic:

-follows: if a reference to a virtual object ``a`` is stored into an object ``b`` that is not virtual, then ``a`` will also stop being virtual.
+If a reference to a virtual object ``a`` is stored into an object ``b`` that is not virtual, then ``a`` will also stop being virtual.
 If an object ``a`` that was virtual stops being virtual, we say that it **escapes**.